jdboisvert/kenny-u-pull-go-sdk/README.md

 	if err != nil {
 		panic(err)
 	}
-	fmt.Println(inventoryListings) // Should display all the InventoryListenings matching your search criteria }
+	fmt.Println(inventoryListings) // Should display all the InventoryListing(s) matching your search criteria }

 ```